 Financial strategies for tightening the belt after divorce, in ways that don’t feel "bad"

-Anyone who has been through a divorce can tell you that it can be financially devastating.
+Anyone who has been through it can tell you that divorce can be financially devastating.
 Having to adjust from living with the resources you had as a couple to life on your own can be hard, but there are steps you can take to make your new budget more comfortable.
 Here are some financial strategies for tightening the belt after divorce, in ways that don’t feel “bad”.